koss-null/FuncFrog/README.md

-First() T // returns the first found value in the result slice Any() T // returns the first found T instance (ont in order) IsAny() bool // returns true if there is at least 1 element in the result slice
+First() T // returns the first found value in the result slice Any() T // returns the first found T instance (ont in order) IsAny() bool // returns true if there is at least 1 element in the result slice MoreThan(n int) bool // returns if there is at least n elements in the result slice Revere() // reverses the underlying slice
 ```

 ### Quick usage review